 Even on the CFMOTO 700CL-X Heritage (the sibling to the Sport), there’s only a single front disc, gripped by a J. Juan 4-piston caliper.
 It’s adequate for less aggressive riding, but the brakes on the Sport are far superior to those on the Heritage (or Adventure).

-On the 700CL-X Sport there are Brembo M50 brake calipers on twin 300mm discs.
+On the 700CL-X Sport there are Brembo Stylema brake calipers on twin 300mm discs.

-Brembo M50 calipers are high-end calipers — seen on top-end superbikes (for example the Ducati 1299 Panigale) before Brembo Stylema calipers became popular as the next level up.
-They’re radial-mount monobloc calipers with four pistons.
+Brembo Stylema calipers are very high-end calipers — seen on top-end superbikes like the Ducati Panigale V4.
+Enough said.
+Brembo Stylema calipers are radially mounted monoblock calipers with four pistons.

 700CL-X Electronics — Cruise control, LED lighting and more